 This page houses all information related to Community Submitted School Proposals, Guidelines for School Actions, School Actions, and School Transitions.
 See the tabs below for more information.

 For the purposes of this resources page, we direct you to prec.
 Sec.
 34-200 - School Action and Facility Master Planning (which is under Article 34 - Cities Of Over 500,000 Inhabitants - Board Of Education.)

 Click on the CPS School Data web page link, then click on "Annual Regional Analysis" (ARA) to get a drop down menu.
-Scroll down to find both the 2018-19 ARA and 2017-18 ARA.
+Scroll down to find the 2019-20 ARA, 2018-19 ARA and 2017-18 ARA.
 Yes, it is broken into many sections based on "regions" of the city and each region needs to be downloaded separately.